 This floor shows where weights were raised and lowered through the floor that turned the gears for the lantern at the top.
 2-3 gallons of whale oil was used to run the energy for the rotation of the lantern.

-This floor depicts the fantastic panamoric view from this point - the beautiful beaches, the converging tides, the 3 reefs off East Point and the East Point Wind Farm.
+The Lantern Room.
+This floor depicts the fantastic panamoric view from this point – the beautiful beaches, the converging tides, the 3 tides off East Point and the East Point Wind Farm.